Yarin-Shohat/Student-Management-System/README.md

     - `CourseReport`: Each `Student` object has an array of `CourseReport` objects, representing the courses the student is taking.
     - `Student.StudentIterator`: An inner class that implements `Iterator<CourseReport>`, allowing for iteration over the `courseReports`.

+- **GradStudent**:
+  - Inherits all attributes and methods from the `Student` class.
+  - May include additional attributes or methods that are specific to graduate-level students, such as research requirements or advanced coursework.

+- **BonusStudent**:
+  - Inherits all attributes and methods from the `Student` class.
+  - Adds functionality for managing bonus points, which can affect the final grade calculation.

 - **CourseReport**
   - **Attributes**:
     - `String name`: The name of the course.